-The 808 is one of the most popular and recognizable sounds in the world of trap, hip-hop, and electronic music.
-We’d go as far as saying it is one of the top 10 most influential sounds of all time.
+The 808 is one of the most popular and recognizable sounds in the world of trap music, hip-hop, and electronic music.
+We’d go as far as saying it is one of the top 10 most influential sounds of all time, and it's only become more famous in recent years.
 Not only does the 808 have an impact on your speakers, but it also impacts the way we make modern music.

 Thanks to modern-day sampling techniques and the vast reaches of the Internet, plugin creators have manufactured high-end plugins to help us easily recreate the sound of the 808 - and beyond.

-If you’ve been on the hunt for the perfect 808 plugin for your production needs, come dive in with us as we explore some of our favorites.
+If you’ve been on the hunt for the legendary bass sounds that only an 808 can provide, dive in with us as we explore some of our favorites.

-If you’re looking to take your drums and place them in the right “space” for a professional sound, continue reading to find out more about how to use reverb on drums.
+If you’re a music producer looking to take your drums and place them in the right “space” for a professional sound, continue reading to find out more about how to use reverb on drums.

 Note: this article may contain affiliate links, which mean that I receive a commission for any purchases you make, at no added cost to you.